magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget_prompt.md

 The prompt widget source is [`<Magento_Ui_module_dir>/view/base/web/js/modal/prompt.js`].

-The widget can be used for implementing prompt windows for both, Admin and [storefront](https://glossary.magento.com/storefront).
-The design patterns for the modal pop-up windows in the Admin are described in the [Magento Admin Pattern Library, the Slide-out Panels, Modal Windows, and Overlays topic.]
+The widget can be used for implementing prompt windows for both, admin and [storefront](https://glossary.magento.com/storefront).
+The design patterns for the modal pop-up windows in the admin are described in the [Magento Admin Pattern Library, the Slide-out Panels, Modal Windows, and Overlays topic.]

 ## Initialize the prompt widget {#prompt_init}